jwohland/kliwist_modelchain/README.md

 Download and extract the data to `data/EEZ/` and remove everything except for the LICENSE and `eez_v11.shp`.

-## Access to intermediate data and Figures
+## Access to intermediate data

-Intermediate data (i.e., results from running everything under *Calculations* in `run_all.py`) as well as all figures are provided in a zenodo data repository.
+Intermediate data (i.e., results from running everything under *Calculations* in `run_all.py`) are provided in a zenodo data repository.
+Download the data from https://doi.org/10.5281/zenodo.7372998, extract the zipped `output.zip` folder and move it into the same folder as `code`.

-**Todo: Add link to zenodo once ready**

 ## Anaconda environment